 Audrey Boone Tillman is executive vice president and general counsel for Aflac Incorporated.
 Her oversight encompasses the divisions of Compliance, Legal, General Counsel of Aflac International, Corporate Communications, Federal Relations, Government Relations and the Office of the Corporate Secretary.

 Tillman joined Aflac in January 1996 as a member of the Legal department and was promoted to second vice president in September 1997.
 She was promoted to vice president and senior associate counsel, Legal division, in September 2000.
 Her work as legal counsel to the Human Resources division led to her promotion to senior vice president, director of Human Resources, in August 2001 and then to Corporate Services in 2008.
 She was recently promoted to general counsel in May 2014.

-During her tenure, Aflac has received multiple honors from Training magazine's Training Top 125, FORTUNE magazine's 100 Best Companies to Work For for 15 consecutive years and Working Mother magazine's 100 Best Places for Working Mothers.
-Also, under her tenure, Aflac has been recognized by Black Enterprise magazine as one of its 40 Best Companies for Diversity for eight consecutive years, has appeared on LATINA Style magazine's annual list of The 50 Best Companies for Latinas to Work for 13 years and was named to BusinessWeek’s Best Places to Launch a Career in 2008 and 2009.
+During her tenure, Aflac has received multiple honors from Training magazine's Training Top 125, FORTUNE magazine's 100 Best Companies to Work For (16 consecutive years) and Working Mother magazine's 100 Best Places for Working Mothers.
+Also, under her tenure, Aflac has been recognized by Black Enterprise magazine as one of its Best Companies for Diversity for seven consecutive years, has appeared on LATINA Style magazine's annual list of "The 50 Best Companies for Latinas to Work" for 14 years and was named to Businessweek's Best Places to Launch a Career in 2008 and 2009.

-Before joining Aflac, Ms. Tillman served as an associate professor at North Carolina Central University School of Law.
-From 1990 to 1993, she was an associate with the Smith, Helms, Mulliss and Moore law firm in Greensboro, N.C.
+Before joining Aflac, Tillman served as an associate professor at North Carolina Central University School of Law.
+From 1990 to 1993, she was an associate with the Smith, Helms, Mulliss and Moore law firm in Greensboro, North Carolina.
 She also served as a federal judicial law clerk to Judge Richard C. Erwin, U.S. District Court for North Carolina.